mrsarm/rust-actix-contrib-rest/README.md

 - 📣 Properly serialize errors, with a JSON response explaining the reason.
 - 📄 Pagination and query search structs.
 - 🛢 Basic types for managing DB connections and transactions (`sqlx-postgres` feature).
-- ✅ Basic methods to easily deals with streams and integration tests.
+- ✅ Basic methods to easily deal with streams and integration tests.

 Check the 📖 docs at https://docs.rs/actix-contrib-rest/.